harrycresswell/harry/content/writing/25-12-31-year-in-review/index.md

 I’ve done a good bit of work to reduce [my dependencies on Google](/writing/de-googling/) in recent years.
 However this year, Docs, Sheets and Drive have all crept back into my workflow.

 I’ve been using Docs mostly for discovery documents I share with clients, for the simple reason that it’s great for collaboration and most people know how to use it.
-I’ve started using Sheets  for budget tracking and project time tracking.
+I’ve started using Sheets for budgeting and project time tracking.
 I also used it in a client project, to [generate web pages from Sheets data](/writing/generate-pages-from-google-sheets/), which an SEO agency my client partnered with had prepared.
 Google Drive, of course, is kinda unavoidable when you’re working with either Docs and Sheets.

-Until I can find better alternatives it looks like I’m stuck with these tools for now.
-I’m fairly strict with my criteria for when I will allow myself to use them, so I’m hoping this will help kerb any serious dependencies that will be difficult to unpick at some point further down the line.
+Until I can find better alternatives, it looks like I’m stuck with these tools for now.
+I’m fairly strict with my criteria for when I will allow myself to use them, so I’m hoping this will help kerb any serious dependencies, that may prove difficult to unpick at some point further down the line.

 ## What did I learn?